ISimangaliso Wetland Park: History

 Until 1895, the bay had been a home of the Tsonga people and their Tsonga fish kraal.
-This is the original and the natural home of the Tsonga people and they have lived here for more than 1000 years.
-Records from early Portuguese sailors rightfully point out this area to be occupied by the Tsonga people and further down south.
+This is the original and the natural home of the Tsonga people who lived here for more than 1000 years.
+Records from early Portuguese sailors correctly point out this area as well as areas further south to be occupied by the Tsonga people.
 The area was also known as Tembeland or Thongaland but the name fell into disuse around the early 1900s.
 The area was ruled by a Tsonga branch of the Vahlanganu (Tembe).
 The Swiss missionary, Reverend Henri-Alexandre Junod (known as HA Junod), conducted a scientific and ethnographic study of the Tsonga people during the early 1890s and produced a detailed map, showing the occupation of the bay by the Tsonga Tembe people.
 Junod showed in his map that the area was known as Tembeland and that the Tembe capital city was located in the St Lucia bay, and that by 1906, the Tsonga people occupied the land from St Lucia to Valdezia in the Spelenkon district of the Transvaal province, known today as Limpopo Province.
-St Lucia bay and Maputo bay are one land and they belong to the Tsonga people, Tsonga villages were built from St Lucia bay until Maputo and they were not separated by any natural division.
+St Lucia bay and Maputo Bay are one land and they belong to the Tsonga people, Tsonga villages were built from St Lucia bay until Maputo and they were not separated by any natural division.
 Around St Lucia, the ruling chief was the Tembe Royal Family, while around Maputo, the ruling class was the Maputo royal family, who are all of the Vahlanganu branch of the Tsonga people.
-In and around Maputo and St Lucia bay (Tembeland), the language spoken is Ronga, which according to the Swiss Missionary, Rev HA Junod, is not an independent language but a dialect of Xitsonga.
-According to Rev Junod, Ronga language is so similar to Xitsonga that it cannot be regarded an independent language but is a dialect of a major language known today as Xitsonga.
+In and around Maputo and St Lucia bay (Tembeland), the language spoken is Ronga, which according to the Swiss Missionary, Rev HA Junod, is not an independent language but a dialect of Xitsonga due to its similarity to it.